 Licensing and Certification

 State requirements vary widely, but court reporter certification is highly recommended because most employers require it.
 Some states require court reporters to be Notaries Public in addition to being a Certified Court Reporter (CCR).

 The National Court Reporters Association offers the title Registered Professional Reporter (RPR) to those who pass a four-part examination and participate in continuing education programs.
 A reporter may obtain additional certifications that demonstrate higher levels of competency, such as Certified Real-time Reporter (CRR).

 Court Reporter Salaries

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for court reporters is $51,320.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+According to the U.S. Bureau of Labor Statistics’ 2020 Occupational Employment Statistics, the median national annual salary for court reporters is $61,660.
+Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
 Many salaried court reporters supplement their income by doing additional freelance work.
 Freelance court reporters are paid per job and receive a per-page fee for transcripts.